willkg/fillmore/README.rst

 Goals of Francis:

-1. flexible configuration for sentry event scrubbing code that is easy to reason about
+1. make it easier to configure Sentry event scrubbing in a way that you can reason about
-2. easy to test your scrubbing code
+2. make it easier to test your scrubbing code so you know it's working over time
+3. scrub in a resilient manner and default to emitting some signal when it kicks up errors so you know when your error handling code is kicking up errors

 From that, Francis has the following features:

-* lets you specify keys to include/exclude from the sentry event
+* lets you specify keys to scrub in a Sentry event
 * resilient to errors--if it fails, it will emit a signal that you can see and alert on
 * links to relevant Sentry documentation, projects, and other things
+* testing infrastructure to use in your integration tests

 Install